 A Professional Learning Community

-Choosing Widener’s home school visitor education program is an investment in you—your education, your career, and your future.
-You'll benefit from mentoring relationships with your professors and advisors.
-Collaborating together, you'll develop individualized academic plans tailored to help you meet your future career goals as a critical member of the educational community.
+Choosing Widener’s home school visitor program is an investment in you—your education, your career and your future.
+Relationships with professors and advisors are collaborative and lead to an individualized academic plan tailored to your needs.

 Widener is in a unique situation to have partnerships with many area schools.
 The university operates its own charter school, which enables students to gain real-world experience.